 Still, while we can't be sure what happened or why, these results make us a little nervous.
 When an antivirus is faced with an executable file it's never seen before, engaging in very ransomware-like behavior, and encrypting files within a protected folder, we would expect it to at least raise an alert, asking the user if this was okay.
 The fact that didn't happen has to be a concern.

 F-Secure Anti-Virus is fairly priced, compact, easy to use and with mostly positive results from the testing labs, but unexpected review issues including its ineffective Protected Folders system leave us with some concerns.

 F-Secure SAFE extends the company's antivirus package with URL filtering, banking protection, parental controls and additional apps to protect Mac, Android and iOS devices.

 These are all useful features, but they still leave us feeling a little underwhelmed.
-URL filtering comes as standard with most baseline antivirus packages, for instance - it doesn't normally require a paid upgrade.
+URL filtering comes as standard with most baseline antivirus packages, for instance.
 And moving up from antivirus usually gets you many more features than you'll see here.
 Bitdefender Internet Security includes a firewall, spam filter, webcam protection, a microphone monitor, and a bunch of smaller privacy extras (password manager, file shredder, simple encryption tool, wireless network scanner, more.)